Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization

 Table~\ref{t.uncgans} presents the FID values for each GAN-based architecture.
 StyleGAN2-ADA achieved the lowest FID value of $166$, while EBGAN was placed in last and its FID value of $380$ was the highest.
 The smaller the FID value, the better is the quality of the generated image.
 Therefore, all further experiments only considered the StyleGAN2-ADA architecture for synthetic image generation.

-Figure~\ref{f.labels} shows some examples of real and synthetic images produced by StyleGAN2-ADA.
+\begin{sloppypar} Figure~\ref{f.labels} shows a comparison between (a) real images from the training dataset and (b) synthetic images produced by StyleGAN2-ADA.
 The trained model yields realistic-looking images for both, with and without AMD, conditioned by sampling from latent representations.
 Visual inspection shows that the generated images are similar to the real images.
 In the AMD images, macula degeneration is evident.